twobeers75/TRANSECT/README.md

 ### NOTE: use the -h parameter with any of the following scripts to see the full help menu. ie.
 # bin/GDC_TCGA_analyse_GOI.sh -h

+### ALSO NOTE: You need to have the appropriate DB installed (previous step) for the following commands to work.
+If you only installed the RECOUNT3 BRCA DB, only run the RECOUNT3 BRCA test.

 ### RECOUNT3
 # change into the top directory of SCA
 # SCA saves output in the run folder so best to create one specifically for each run
 cd <path to>/SCA/output/RECOUNT3
 mkdir -p ESR1_BRCA_test
 cd ESR1_BRCA_test
-# Now, run the RECOUNT3 prepare script on the BRCA data, investigating the gene ESR1, with all outputs
+# Now, run the RECOUNT3 prepare script on the BRCA data, investigating the gene ESR1, with all outputs.
+Again, if this is a first time analysis, the script will autmatically install all requirements so it will take a while but, next time will be quick!
 <path to>/SCA/bin/R3_analyse_GOI.sh -p BRCA -g ESR1 -s mRNA -t 3 -a

 ### GDC-TCGA